easoncxz/hack-assembler/README.md

     1110001110010000

 `hack-assembler` reads Hack assembly code from standard input, and writes plain-text binary machine code to standard output.
-Here's a more realistic
+Below is a more realistic example.
-example:

-In a file, say `two-and-three.asm`:
+With a Hack assembly source file, say `two-and-three.asm`:

     // This file is part of www.nand2tetris.org
     // and the book "The Elements of Computing Systems"